Skip to main content

 .env

-# Base URL of the LLMaaS API
+# Base URL for the LLMaaS API

 API_URL="https://api.ai.cloud-temple.com/v1"

-# Your LLMaaS API Key
+# Your LLMaaS API key

-Code Source (test_tool_calling.py)
+Source Code (test_tool_calling.py)

 # -*- coding: utf-8 -*-